Analysis of neutrino oscillation parameters in the light on quantum entanglement: Theoretical Framework

 Consider an ultra-relativistic neutrino (left-handed) with flavor $\alpha$ with $\alpha=e,\mu,\tau$ and momentum $\Vec{p}$.
 The current theoretical framework accounts for two distinct eigenstates of neutrinos: the mass eigenstate, which is the propagating state, and the flavor eigenstate, which is the interacting state.
 In neutrino oscillations, the flavor state is expressed as a linear superposition of three mass eigenstates, reflecting the dual bases of neutrinos: the mass basis: $\ket{\nu_{k}},(k=1,2,3)$ and flavor basis $\ket{\nu_{\alpha}},(\alpha=e,\mu.\tau)$.
 These two bases are connected through a unitary transformation $\ket{\nu_{\alpha}} = U\ket{\nu_{k}}$, where $U$ is the neutrino mixing matrix.
 We work in a basis in which charge leptons are already diagonal, the light neutrino mass matrix is diagonalised by a unitary mixing matrix known as Pontecorvo, Maki, Nakagawa, Sakata (PMNS) mixing matrix, $U_{\rm PMNS}\equiv U$ \cite{Pontecorvo:1957qd, 10.1143/PTP.28.870, Pontecorvo:1967fh, Patra:2023ltl}

 where, $c_{ij}= \cos{\theta_{ij}}$ and $s_{ij}=\sin{\theta_{ij}}$ ($i,j=1,2,3$).
 Neutrino oscillations can be significantly altered in the presence of Earth's matter.
-This modification arises due to the coherent forward scattering of neutrinos with particles in the medium, which introduces a potential term, $V_{CC}$, given by $V_{CC}=\sqrt{2}G_{F}N_{e}$ \cite{PhysRevD.17.2369,Mikheyev:1985zog, Bethe:1986ej, Smirnov:2004zv}, where $G_{F}$ is the Fermi coupling constant and $N_{e}$ represents the electron number density.
+This modification arises due to the coherent forward scattering of neutrinos with particles in the medium, which introduces a potential term, $V_{CC}$, given by $V_{CC}=\sqrt{2}G_{F}N_{e}$ \cite{PhysRevD.17.2369,Mikheyev:1985zog, Bethe:1986ej, Smirnov:2004zv}.
 To analyze three-flavor neutrino oscillations in matter, we employ the density matrix formalism and use the $\alpha-s_{13}$ approximation \cite{Akhmedov_2004, Asano:2011nj} to construct the qubit state of the neutrino.
 The density matrix formalism provides a robust framework for analyzing quantum systems, capturing both the appearance and disappearance probabilities of neutrinos.
 The effective Hamiltonian in the flavor basis is then expressed as,